Nursing and allied health students

 If you need financial help to go on a clinical placement, you can apply for a Monash Practical Placement Bursary.
 Student loans and emergency grants are also available to eligible students.
 Monash also offers support if you're heading overseas for a placement.

-RWAV (Rural Workforce Agency) Victoria offers grants of up to $2000 to help medicine, nursing and allied health students to do placements in regional or rural Victoria.
-Look under Future Workforce Grants for guidelines and an application form.
+RWAV (Rural Workforce Agency) - Offering a range of grants to help medicine, nursing and allied health students to do placements or develop their skills in regional or rural Victoria.

 Support during your placement